andij/notes/experiments/events.md

 ---
-description: List of our events
+description: List of our Nucleus Sessions
 ---

 # Events